soumyakaim/PersonalWebsite_SKaim/README.md

 ## 🔮 Planned Improvements
 - Improve website styling to enhance the **early 2000s aesthetic**.
-- Make the **Table of Contents (TOC) non-overlapping** and more responsive.
+- Make the **menu bar non-overlapping** and more responsive in mobile version.
-- Fix **video upload issues** (currently facing compression limitations, so I'll be hosting them externally (aka YT)).
 - Add **more interactive elements**, animations, and dynamic content.
+- Add more pictures and videos relevant to my work (both research and skills section) to make reading easy.
+I'm not a fan huge text blocks one after the other.
+- Reduce the Education section into fun nuggets of info.

 ## ⚡ Current Issues
-- **Table of Contents (TOC) overlaps the main text** on certain screen sizes.
+- **Menu bar overlaps the main text** on certain screen sizes.
 - The setup is not mobile friendly.
 - The view counter is not updating.
 Removed it for now, I will come back to it later.
-- The pixie dust effect is not workiing even thought it works when I run the script via VScode.
+- Certain images and videos do not play randomly.
+I dont know why and dont know how to fix it, yet.

 ## 🌐 Live Website
 [🔗 Visit my website here](https://soumyakaim.github.io/PersonalWebsite_SKaim/)